Quick facts

 Additional organic mulching, preferably with homemade compost, can further improve soil moisture retention and weed suppression.
 Mulches should be spread when the soil is already moist, to help trap some of that moisture before it dries out in summer.

-3 - Veronica ‘Oratia Beauty’ is an evergreen shrub with glossy dark green leaves and pink buds that open to white flowers, giving a pretty bicoloured effect.
+3 - Veronica ‘Oratia Beauty’ is an evergreen shrub with glossy dark green leaves and pink that open to white flowers, giving a pretty bicoloured effect.

-4 - Verbena bonariensis is a tall, upright perennial with toothed leaves and wiry stems bearing branched clusters of small, bright purple flowers from summer into autumn.
+4 - Verbena bonariensis is a tall, upright with toothed leaves and wiry stems bearing branched clusters of small, bright purple flowers from summer into autumn.

-7 - Veronica rakaiensis is an evergreen shrub forming a compact mound of small, bright green leaves and short spikes of white flowers from early summer.
+7 - Veronica rakaiensisis an evergreen shrub forming a compact mound of small, bright green leaves and short spikes of white flowers from early summer.

-8 - Escallonia ‘Crimson Spire’ is a medium-sized evergreen shrub with glossy dark green leaves and deep crimson flowers in summer and early autumn.
+8 -Escallonia ‘Crimson Spire’ is a medium-sized evergreen shrub with glossy dark green leaves and deep crimson flowers in summer and early autumn.

 About coastal areas